Anharaltamimi/DeepSight_GP/README.md

 DeepSight is a full-stack, AI-powered web application that leverages deep learning to automate the screening of **Diabetic Maculopathy (DM)** from **Optical Coherence Tomography (OCT)** images.
 The system uses a fine-tuned **DenseNet121** model to analyze retinal scans and classify them as either **Diabetic Maculopathy (DM)** or **Normal**, achieving **96% accuracy**.
 It provides an AI-assisted tool to support healthcare professionals in analyzing retinal images and making informed diagnostic decisions.

-Developed as a Graduation Project at the **College of Computer & Information Sciences, Princess Nourah bint Abdulrahman University (PNU)**, Riyadh, KSA.

 ## System Architecture